Frunza/configure-docker-container-with-terraform-and-volume-mount/README.md

 ## Scenario

-If you are using `Terraform` inside your `Docker` cotnainer, you might run in a scenario where you generate some files from terraform, but since they run inside the container, you do not have access to them to investigate their content.
-How can you somehow get those files locally, while they are still generated inside the `Docker` cotnainer?
+If you are using `Terraform` inside your `Docker` container, you might run in a scenario where you generate some files from terraform, but since they run inside the container, you do not have access to them to investigate their content.
+How can you somehow get those files locally, while they are still generated inside the `Docker` container?

 ## Prerequisites